shail840/Vendor_Management_System/README.md

 ## Contribution
 - Contributions were welcome!
-Forked the repository and submit pull requests.
+Fork the repository and submit pull requests.

 ## License
 - This project was licensed under the [MIT License](LICENSE).